 Finding the balance between reaching out to current and prospective customers and respecting their privacy is paramount.
-Despite being a traditional method, direct mail still holds significant value in effectively reaching target audiences.
-However, with data privacy concerns at the forefront, businesses must navigate direct mail campaigns with sensitivity and adherence to best practices regarding customer privacy.
+Despite being a traditional method, direct mail still holds significant value in effectively reaching target audiences, a fact highlighted by Royal Mail's research indicating that it is seen as more trustworthy and memorable than many digital channels.
+However, with data privacy concerns at the forefront, businesses must navigate direct mail campaigns with sensitivity and adherence to best practices regarding customer privacy, starting with robust data processing.
+For those wondering why direct mail still matters, its ability to cut through digital clutter is now compounded by the need for meticulous compliance.
 Keep reading for all you need to know regarding customer privacy in direct mail.

 What is Customer Privacy in Terms of Direct Mail?